Juichilee/MR-Inspection-Tool-Hololens/README.md

 You'll need to add this project via the Open > Add Project From Disk in the Projects tab of the Unity Hub.

-Add using the root directory created by the clone operation.
+Add the root directory created by the clone operation.

-To load the project in Unity:

-1. Download the files contained in this repository.
-Keep them in their parent folder.

-2. Navigate to the parent folder (MR-Inspection-Tool) from Unity Hub > Open > Open Project from Disk.
+## Installation - Server

+1.
+2.
+3.
+4.